 What Is PoE+?

 PoE, or Power over Ethernet, is an umbrella term for any standard or ad hoc system where electric power and data are forwarded together via a twisted-pair Ethernet cabling.
 The single-cable technology for data and power transmission has been around for quite a while now.
 Plain old telephone service (POTS) used – and, in some areas, still uses – copper twisted pair wires to link those good old phones to the phone network and power stations.
-With the introduction of voice over IP (VoIP), it seemed logical to rethink that technology and use the power of PoE to create straightforward and economical IP telephones with the single-cable operation in mind.
+With the introduction of voice-over IP (VoIP), it seemed logical to rethink that technology and use the power of PoE to create straightforward and economical IP telephones with single-cable operation in mind.

 A Note on PoE++